phorton1/Arduino-teensyExpression/design/readme_songmachine.md

 ```

 The above example lets you play an intro, then record a straight guitar part,
-then play lead over it, then start recording bass over that, with only two button
+then play lead with echo over it, then start recording bass over that, with only two button
 presses.
-The chosen synth patch, volumes and effects are determined by the code.
+The chosen synth patch, volumes and guitar effects are determined by the code.
 All you do is tell the machine **WHEN** to change state ...

+----- end of readme_songmachine.md ------